No passwords, No popups, No AI, No cost:

 January 1, 2010

 !
 Hi.
-The hair dryer and the iron & towel trick are actually the same thing.
-What causes most white stains is that water mixes with the oil or lacquer of the finish and forms a stable white emulsion.
-The oil binds onto the water tightly enough that it doesn't evaporate.
-But if you raise the temperature enough with a hair dryer or iron, you can drive the water out of the emulsion, restoring a transparent oil or lacquer finish again.
-Just be patient and allow time for the water vapor to leave, because you don't want to make things worse by burning the finish.
+The hair dryer and the iron & towel are actually doing the same thing.
+What causes most white stains is that water mixes with the oil or lacquer of the finish and forms a stable white emulsion, like mayonnaise.
+The oil binds onto the water tightly enough that the water can't evaporate at room temperature.
+But if you raise the temperature enough with a hair dryer or iron, you can evaporate that water out of the emulsion, restoring a transparent oil or lacquer finish again.
+But be patient and allow time for the water vapor to leave, and before raising the temperature because you don't want to make things worse by burning the finish.

 Regards,